 Detecting, protecting against and defeating chemical, biological, radiological and nuclear (CBRN) weapons

-Ideally, terrorists would be prevented from using CBRN weapons.
+Ideally, terrorists should be prevented from using CBRN weapons.
 Should prevention fail, there is a requirement to protect forces and populations against their effects.
 France, as the first lead nation in this effort, developed a work plan which included live exercises, CBRN agent sampling and identification analysis.
 A broad range of technologies were tested against a number of CBRN-related threats.

 Since 2012, the Czech Republic has been developing a prototype for chemical detection and annually, for training purposes, Canada organises Exercise Precise Response, exploring a scenario with a live CBRN agent.
-DAT POW also supports the Joint CBRN Defence Centre of Excellence, in Vyskov, Czech Republic, in their efforts to set up CBRN Reach back capabilities, i.e. ensuring adequate CBRN expertise is available to the NATO Command Structure and Allied forces in theatres of operations.
+DAT POW also supports the Joint CBRN Defence Centre of Excellence, in Vyskov, Czech Republic, in its efforts to set up CBRN Reach back capabilities, i.e. ensuring adequate CBRN expertise is available to the NATO Command Structure and Allied forces in theatres of operations.

 Countering improvised explosive devices